snakamura/log/2025/4/reflection1.md

 I'm going to look into what we can do about it.

-To make it simpler, I'll define one simple type class named `X`.
+To make it simpler, I'll define one simple type class named `X`, and try to implement this type class dynamically instead of `Eq`.

 ```
 class X a where